-- You are expected to be dressed smartly if you are unsure what this means please contact the EL team at University - For infection control purposes - any sleeves should be above the elbow - You should not wear any jewellery: wedding rings are the only jewellery permitted. - Nail polish, gels or false nails are not permitted. - Long hair must be tied back and kept above the collar - Student EL working hours are based on the standard NHS working week of 35 hours, Mon-Fri , 9.00-5.00 with an hours break.
+- You are expected to be dressed smartly and appropriately if you are unsure what this means please contact the EL team at University - For infection control purposes - any sleeves should be above the elbow - You should not wear any jewellery: plain band wedding rings are the only jewellery permitted. - Nail polish, gel or false nails are not permitted. - Long hair must be tied back and kept above the collar - Student EL working hours are based on the standard NHS working week of 37.5 hours, Mon-Fri, 08:30/9.00-5.00 with an appropriate break.
 However, this is the base position.
 We recognise that some EL providers will have extended hours, work out of hours, or in the case of NHS 24 require working on a Saturday.
-Therefore, it is acceptable for EL facilitators to arrange, in agreement with the student, to cover the 35 hours in a way that suits the EL provider and offers the best learning opportunities to the students. - When arriving at your EL site, please wear a face covering following the current guidance from the Scottish Government - If you have been issued them please remember to take your matriculation card, lanyard and student badge as thepharmacist may ask to see this as proof of identity and to identify you as a student of the University of Strathclyde. - If you are unable to attend your arranged placement you must contact the named Facilitator and the University as soon as possible and no later than on the day of absence. - Do not take any valuables, apart from essentials, to your experiential learning.
-Any valuables must be kept on your person at all times or in accordance with the pharmacy policy. - Please adhere to your placements' mobile phone policy which you will be advised of by your placement. - Follow EL site Covid-19 related protocols including testing, and track and tracing - Adhere to personal protective equipment (PPE) requirements of the workplace and Scottish Government in line with COVID-19 regulations. - Students MUST contact providers in advance to check of any restrictions to the dress code as a result of COVID-19.
+Therefore, it is acceptable for EL facilitators to arrange, in agreement with the student, to cover the 37.5 hours in a way that suits the EL provider and offers the best learning opportunities to the students.
+Please do not 'bank' hours to allow you to take a half day, it is expected that you will do 5 full days in practice. - Please follow Scottish Government and placement Covid-19 precautions, some placements require wearing a face mask, please contact the EL team before your placement if you are exempt from wearing a face mask.
+Adhere to personal protective equipment (PPE) requirements of the workplace and Scottish Government in line with COVID-19 regulations. - Students MUST contact providers in advance to check of any restrictions to the dress code as a result of COVID-19. - Remember to take your matriculation card, lanyard and "Student Pharmacist" badge as the facilitator will ask to see this as proof of identity and to identify you as a student of the University of Strathclyde. - If you are unable to attend your arranged placement you must contact the named Facilitator and the University as soon as possible and no later than on the day of absence. - Do not take any valuables, apart from essentials, to your experiential learning.
+Any valuables must be kept on your person at all times or in accordance with the pharmacy security policy. - Please adhere to your placements' mobile phone policy which you will be advised of by your facilitator.

 During your EL you will have access to patient details which are confidential.
 We have assured all the pharmacists that you will respect the patient's right to confidentiality.
-If you breach this confidentiality you will be asked to leave the placement and a report will be sent to the MPharm Director and Head of Teaching, Dr Boyter.
+If you breach this confidentiality you will be asked to leave the placement and a report will be sent to the MPharm Director and Head of Teaching, Professor Boyter.
 This may be a breach of fitness to Practice requirements.
+Please do not take pictures while on placement and do not post any details of your placement on social media as it may breach placement and University confidentiality.

-The Facilitator at each site will co-ordinate and supervise the placement with the assistance of the pharmacy team.
+The Facilitator at each site will co-ordinate and supervise the placement with the assistance of the wider pharmacy team.

 Attendance will be closely monitored by the University.
 It is compulsory to submit a signed (by Facilitator) attendance record after your EL placement (available on MyPlace).
-MyPlace submission will open after your placement to upload completed attendance forms.
+MyPlace submission will open for seven days after your placement to upload completed attendance forms.
 Non- attendance without a valid reason (e.g. illness, adverse weather) or failure to submit reflective entries in your portfolio will result in failure of the module.
-Please discuss any issues with the Experiential Learning Coordinators Paul Kearns and Morven McDonald or the MPharm Director and Head of Teaching Dr Boyter.
+Please discuss any issues with the Experiential Learning Coordinators Paul Kearns and Morven McDonald or the MPharm Director and Head of Teaching Professor Boyter.